 Free online image color selector.
-Just drag and drop your image here and select any color on it.
-You can click on any point in the image and get pixel color information in multiple formats.
+Just drag and drop your image here and select any color in it.
+You can click on any point in the image and get pixel color information in multiple formats (such as HTML/CSS, HEX, and RGB) and color spaces (such as HSL, LAB, LUV, CMYK, and many more).
 Created by engineers from team Browserling.

 Free online image color selector.
-Just drag and drop your image here and select any color on it.
-You can click on any point in the image and get pixel color information in multiple formats.
+Just drag and drop your image here and select any color in it.
+You can click on any point in the image and get pixel color information in multiple formats (such as HTML/CSS, HEX, and RGB) and color spaces (such as HSL, LAB, LUV, CMYK, and many more).
 Created by engineers from team Browserling.

-This tool selects and examines any color within an image.
-By choosing a pixel on the input image, you can acquire information about its various color representations.
-Often, you need to extract the color of a specific individual pixel.
-To do this, enter a color picker radius value of 1 in the options and use the magnifying glass to select the desired pixel in the preview.
+This tool selects and examines the color information of one or more pixels within an image.
+By choosing a pixel on the input image, you can get information about its various color representations.
+To extract the color of a specific individual pixel, enter the value "1" in the color picker radius option and use the magnifying glass to select the desired pixel in the loaded image.
 The extracted color is located in the center of the circular magnifier and is outlined by a red line.
-The precise position of this pixel in terms of X and Y coordinates is displayed in the options.
-In addition to extracting a single pixel, you can also retrieve the average color from a specific square area.
-To do this, set the color picker radius to a value greater than 1 and select the desired area in the preview.
+The precise position of this pixel in terms of X and Y coordinates (counted from the upper left corner of the image) is displayed in the options.
+In addition to extracting a single pixel, you can also retrieve the average color from multiple pixels in a specific square area.
+To do this, set the color picker radius to a value greater than 1 and select the desired area in the input image.
 In this case, the region from which the average color is extracted is enclosed by a green line.
-The selected color or average shade is interactively displayed in the output field as an image and can be labeled with its name in one of 10 formats.
-Among the ways to display the name of the chosen color on the image, you can choose the closest color name, HEX code, RGB code, RGBA code, HSL code, HSV code, HSI code, LAB code, LCH code, or HCL code.
-Additionally, to facilitate copying the color name in your preferred format, each of these color representations is duplicated in the options in text format.
+The selected color or average shade is interactively updated in the output editor and can be downloaded as a separate image.
+Additionally, you can label it with the color's name in one of 18 formats.
+You can choose the following display formats for the color: the closest HTML/CSS color name, HEX code, RGB code, RGBA code, HSL code, HSV code, HSI code, LAB code, LCH code, HCL code, CMYK code, YIQ code, YCbCr code, XYZ code, LUV code, OKLab code, YCoCg code, or YCgCo code.
+Additionally, to make it easy to copy the color name in your preferred format, each of these color representations is copied to the options fields in text format.
 Image-abulous!

-This tool selects and examines any color within an image.
-By choosing a pixel on the input image, you can acquire information about its various color representations.
-Often, you need to extract the color of a specific individual pixel.
-To do this, enter a color picker radius value of 1 in the options and use the magnifying glass to select the desired pixel in the preview.
+This tool selects and examines the color information of one or more pixels within an image.
+By choosing a pixel on the input image, you can get information about its various color representations.
+To extract the color of a specific individual pixel, enter the value "1" in the color picker radius option and use the magnifying glass to select the desired pixel in the loaded image.
 The extracted color is located in the center of the circular magnifier and is outlined by a red line.
-The precise position of this pixel in terms of X and Y coordinates is displayed in the options.
-In addition to extracting a single pixel, you can also retrieve the average color from a specific square area.
-To do this, set the color picker radius to a value greater than 1 and select the desired area in the preview.
+The precise position of this pixel in terms of X and Y coordinates (counted from the upper left corner of the image) is displayed in the options.
+In addition to extracting a single pixel, you can also retrieve the average color from multiple pixels in a specific square area.
+To do this, set the color picker radius to a value greater than 1 and select the desired area in the input image.
 In this case, the region from which the average color is extracted is enclosed by a green line.
-The selected color or average shade is interactively displayed in the output field as an image and can be labeled with its name in one of 10 formats.
-Among the ways to display the name of the chosen color on the image, you can choose the closest color name, HEX code, RGB code, RGBA code, HSL code, HSV code, HSI code, LAB code, LCH code, or HCL code.
-Additionally, to facilitate copying the color name in your preferred format, each of these color representations is duplicated in the options in text format.
+The selected color or average shade is interactively updated in the output editor and can be downloaded as a separate image.
+Additionally, you can label it with the color's name in one of 18 formats.
+You can choose the following display formats for the color: the closest HTML/CSS color name, HEX code, RGB code, RGBA code, HSL code, HSV code, HSI code, LAB code, LCH code, HCL code, CMYK code, YIQ code, YCbCr code, XYZ code, LUV code, OKLab code, YCoCg code, or YCgCo code.
+Additionally, to make it easy to copy the color name in your preferred format, each of these color representations is copied to the options fields in text format.
 Image-abulous!

-In this example, we are selecting a pixel on an image of a raspberry and extracting its color.
-By clicking on the ripe berry, we obtain the color #d6052f in HEX format, which closely resembles the shade of Crimson.
+In this example, we load a JPG image of a bowl of raspberries and select a single pixel on one of the berries.
+By clicking on the ripest berry near the center, we obtain the color code "#d6052f" in HEX format, which closely resembles a shade of Crimson color.
 (Source: Pexels.)

-In this example, we capture and extract the color of a star in an image of a tent under the night sky.
-To select the desired pixel, we employ a magnifying glass tool with a color picker radius of 1px and stop at the position (294, 294).
-The obtained color is displayed on the screen with the name "LightCyan".
+In this example, we capture and extract the color of a star in an image of a tent under a night sky.
+To select the desired star pixel, we use the built-in magnifying glass tool with the color picker radius set to 1px and position it at coordinates (294, 221).
+The obtained color is displayed on the screen with the name printed on it as "PaleTurquoise".
 (Source: Pexels.)

-In this example, using the color selection tool, we identify the average hue of a hummingbird's feathers.
-We set the color selection radius to 9 pixels and extract the average color from the neck area of the bird.
-On the screen, we print the obtained color in the HSL format.
+In this example, we identify the average hue of a hummingbird's feathers.
+We click on the neck area of the bird using the color selection tool and set the color selection radius to 9 pixels, which extracts the average color in a 9-by-9 square area.
+On the screen, we print the calculated color in the HSL format.
 (Source: Pexels.)

 Edit images in your browser.